epsil/spotgen/README.md

 #### Spotify URIs

-Spotify URIs are also supported:
+Spotify URIs are the default output format of the generator.
+They look like this:

     spotify:track:4oNXgGnumnu5oIXXyP8StH
     spotify:track:7rAjeWkQM6cLqbPjZtXxl2